squillero/style/c.md

 * Follow this order for the sections inside source files: **system includes**, **project-specific includes**, **struct and type definitions**, **prototypes**, **global variables with external linkage**, **global variables with internal linkage**, **functions**.
 Always use prototypes, functions order inside the file should be irrelevant.
 * Don't start identifiers with a double underscore (`int __foo;`), don't shadows identifiers from the standard libraries (`int printf = 23;`).
 Don't rename the arguments of `main` (use `argc` and `argv`).
 Don't use single-character identifiers that could be misinterpreted on a printout (`l`, `O`).
 * Use nouns for variables, full sentences for functions (`factors = factorize(formula);`); predicates (i.e., functions returning a boolean value) should start with the `is_` prefix (`if is_gargled(quz) { ... }`).
 * Use long comprehensible names for global variables.
 Use long comprehensible names for local variables that may be meaningful in different part of the code; declare such variables in the beginning of the function, but initialize them the closest possible to their first usage.
-Use very short names for variables with short life span; declare and initialize them in the smallest possible scope.
+Use very short names for variables with limited semantic span; declare and initialize them in the smallest possible scope.

 ```c
 int  last_useful_index;